where does it hurt? Use our interactive tool to learn more about treatment for your pain points.

 Soft surfaces, like rubber tracks or asphalt, are preferable to cement for running.
 The softness of these tracks minimizes shock on your joints and muscles.

-Let the Spine INA Alleviate Your Back Pain
+Let Spine INA Alleviate Your Back Pain

-At the Spine INA, our physicians will help you treat your back pain in the most effective and least invasive way to get you running again.
+At Spine INA, our physicians will help you treat your back pain in the most effective and least invasive way to get you running again.
 Schedule a consultation to relieve your pain and revive your life.

 Comments are closed.